 A roaming adventurer since the age of 17, Glenn has a unique perspective on life, culture and theology.
 A recovering conservative, homeschooled, preachers kid, Glenn left home at 17, spent the next 15 years traveling the globe gaining experiences and perspective that made him realize how narrow his conservative upbringing had shaped his thinking.
 A self-proclaimed street smart academic, Glenn spent time at Calvin College and had a stint as adjunct professor of Religious Gender Studies at Claflin University.

 The Reverend Gricel Medina is ordained to Word and Sacrament in the Evangelical Covenant Church.
-She has served as a bilingual church planter for the Evangelical Covenant Church as well as superintendent, giving leadership to Hispanic, Asian, and African-American pastors.
+She has served as a bilingual church planter for the Evangelical Covenant Church as well as assisted superintendents on various community projects.
+She has given leadership development to Hispanic, Asian, and African-American pastors.
 She developed prayer summits for Hispanic congregations and has served on the board of the Hispanic Clergy Association giving counsel, direction and promoting advocacy on racial gender justice.
-She also served on the Commission for Biblical Gender Equality under two Evangelical Covenant presidents.
+She also served on the Commission for Biblical Gender Equality under two Evangelical Covenant presidents and was awarded a Lifetime Achievement Award for her Gender Equity advocacy.

 Isaiah Robertson Sr.